coldham10/SCGenoL/README.md

 # SCGenoL

+This was an early research project that eventually became the [SCarborSNV](https://github.com/coldham10/SCarborSNV) single-cell phylogeny aware SNV inference program.

 Note "amp_p_mat[g,h,x]", is the probability that x will be called by the sequencer given the underlying genotype is gh (ignoring allelic dropout events).
 Therefore amp_p_mat[g,g,g] should be very close to 1, amp_p_mat[g,h,g] should be very close to 0.5 and amp_p_mat[g,h,i] should be just above or exactly zero.
 These could come from an empirical source